Muzzle Brake vs. Compensator: Which is right for your rifle?

 A compensator is a type of muzzle device that works in a different way than a muzzle brake.
 A compensator’s primary role is to reduce “muzzle flip” or “muzzle climb.”
 While some manufacturers claim that they aid in recoil reduction, this is not entirely true, as most compensators operate on a different principle.

-Most compensators divert gases and muzzle blast in a downward fashion to keep the firearm from rising during the firing sequence.
+Most compensators divert gasses and muzzle blast in a downward fashion to keep the firearm from rising during the firing sequence.

 One of the earliest compensator designs was the Cutts Compensator found on the Thompson submachine gun.
 The 45 ACP round, while fired on full auto, would cause the muzzle to rise due to recoil and the Cutts Compensator helped keep the guns on target.